The Purr of the LogCat

 The qualifier static means that the method doesn't use instance variables or methods (a static method can use only parameters, local variables, static constants, other static methods within the same class).
 A method generally should be declared static if it meets these conditions.
 The qualifer private means that this method is not accessible to other classes.
 Methods should generally be declared private if they will only be used in the present class.

-The following figure shows the dreaded and completely uninformative message associated with the crash of an app launched from Eclipse on an actual device (Motorola Backflip phone running Android 1.5).
+The following figure shows the dreaded and completely uninformative Force Close message associated with the crash of an app launched on an actual device (From the days of Android when dinosaurs still roamed the Earth: a Motorola Backflip phone running Android 1.5!).

 adb -d logcat -v time